 Mission and Ministry, an organizational unit within the President's Division, includes Campus Ministry and the Center for Ignatian Spirituality.
-These thriving offices share the riches of LMU's spiritual heritage with, respectively, undergraduate/graduate students and faculty/ staff.
-The Mission and Ministry Office itself works with faculty, staff, and university leadership and reaches out to student, alumni, and trustee groups to promote an informed understanding of LMU's distinctive character as a Catholic, Jesuit-Marymount university.
-Initiatives and programs offered or coordinated by the Mission and Ministry Office include:
+These thriving offices share the riches of LMU's spiritual heritage with, respectively, undergraduate and graduate students, and faculty and staff.
+The Office of the Vice President for Mission and Ministry itself works with faculty, staff, and university leadership and reaches out to student, alumni, and trustee groups to promote an informed understanding of LMU's distinctive character as a Catholic, Jesuit-Marymount university.
+The many initiatives and programs offered or coordinated by the Mission and Ministry Office include:

-Companions in Mission – A year-long program for mid-level faculty and exempt staff to gain a greater appreciation of LMU's Ignatian heritage.
+A year-long program for mid-level faculty and exempt staff to gain a greater appreciation of LMU's Ignatian heritage.
 The program consists of an on-campus retreat day in September, four presentations on Ignatian history, pedagogy, and spirituality in the fall semester; a week-end, off-campus retreat in February, and a spring service experience.
-More information at www.mission.lmu.edu/companionsinmission or contact Nicholas.Islas@lmu.edu.
+More information here.

-Faculty-Staff Immersion Trip – Introduced in 2015.
+Introduced in 2015.
 Faculty-Staff Immersion Trips provide an opportunity for participants to experience a developing country vis-à-vis the U.S., with particular attention to the needs of the poor and to gain a heightened awareness of the international dimension of Jesuit higher education and the opportunities it affords for global solidarity.
-The 2017 immersion will find 12 colleagues traveling to Nicaragua, May 13-20.
-For more information contact Nicholas.Islas@lmu.edu.
+The 2019 immersion will find 11 colleagues traveling to Costa Rica, May 18-25.
+For more information, contact Katherine.Brown@lmu.edu.

-Western Conversations – A weekend conference, mainly for faculty, at which colleagues from six western Jesuit universities gather at a host campus for talks and discussions on topics related to Jesuit identity.
-This year’s Western Conversations will be replaced by a larger gathering of faculty from Jesuit universities throughout the U.S. at Creighton University in Omaha, Feb.
-24-26, 2017.
+A weekend conference, primarily for faculty, at which colleagues from the six western Jesuit universities gather at a host campus for talks and discussions on topics related to Jesuit identity.
+Every three to four years, Western Conversations alternates with the Conference on Justice in Jesuit Higher Education.
+For more information, contact Katherine.Brown@lmu.edu.